 Beth is CalCCA’s first executive director, a post she has held since 2017.
 Beth oversees the association’s advocacy, policy and communications efforts; coordinating a diverse and growing membership of community choice energy providers serving customers across California.
 She frequently presents CalCCA’s positions on various policy issues at the California Legislature and California Public Utilities Commission, and is a regular speaker at energy industry events.
 Prior to joining CalCCA, Beth served as executive director of the California Cogeneration Council where she advocated for companies operating combined heat and power facilities.
 She has worked extensively in both the public and private energy sectors, consulting with government agencies, non-profits, and private sector interests on energy, climate, and environmental public policy issues.
 Beth served five years as senior advisor to environment and conservation cabinet ministers in the New Zealand parliament.
-Beth earned a Bachelor of Science degree from Queen’s University in Canada, and Master of Science from Victoria University of Wellington in New Zealand.
+She earned a Bachelor of Science degree from Queen’s University in Canada, and Master of Science from Victoria University of Wellington in New Zealand.

 Leora Broydo Vestel